Parents often ask us if they can bring snacks to a children’s birthday party. So we’ve put this post together to help answer your queries.

 - Everyone to follow good hand hygeine

-- Avoid sharing of food – eg individual packets of crisps rather than sharing bags, food in sealed packaging where possible
+- Avoid sharing of food – eg individual packets of crisps rather than sharing bags, snacks in sealed packaging where possible

 - If handing out food (eg sandwiches) parents to do this (after a hand wash)

-Please remember to pack a rubbish bag as we ask that you take all rubbish home with you, thank you.
+- Pack a rubbish bag as we ask that you take all rubbish and recycling home with you

 Let them eat cake!

 No party is complete without a birthday cake!
-You’re very welcome to bring a birthday cake along with you (don’t forget a knife, candles and matches!)
-You’ll just need to follow the same guidance above, we suggest bringing some napkins to make it easier to hand out slices of cake.
+You’re very welcome to bring a birthday cake along with you (don’t forget candles and matches!)
+You’ll just need to follow the same guidance above, we suggest bringing individual cupcakes or some napkins to make it easier to hand out slices of cake.

 And if you’re looking for a local cake maker, take a look at RB Cakes.
 Delicious (yes, we have taste tested them!), homemade cakes by student Rachel Blunt.
 We can even take delivery of your cake for you and bring it to your party (we promise not to eat a slice!)